hertzmann/hertzmann.github.io/_posts/2021-03-10-lifecycle.md

 # The Life-Cycle of AI Art

 The contours fascinating new process for the emergence of AI art techniques are becoming visible.
-I've alluded to this process in [previous papers](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), but now that we're seeing the process repeat, it seems possible to make more concrete statements about it.
+I've alluded to this process in [previous papers](https://cacm.acm.org/magazines/2020/5/244330-computers-do-not-make-art-people-do/fulltext), but now that we're seeing the process repeat, it seems possible to make more concrete observations about it.

 Because of Twitter and GitHub repos, we have a sort of worldwide collaboration of artists and technologists happening, at an extraordinary pace.
 While there is a long history of artists and technologists working together, and of individuals who innovate in both art and science simultaneously, this distributed international collaboration is—dare I say—_completely unprecedented_.